 TripAdvisor Family: Pros & Cons for Owners

-- If you have more than 5 properties, you can sign up for a manager account, which will give you access to a better quality of customer service
+- With more than 5 properties you can sign up for a manager account which has benefits

 FloridaRentals.com: Pros & Cons for Owners

 - Guest and owner can talk directly

 - Being a newer company there is still room to grow with brand recognition and listings